marcoseiza/todo_list_tauri/README.md

 ## New Features
 - Github oauth2 login.
-- Cloud storage with firebase.
+- Encrypted cloud storage with firebase.
+(All your tasks bodies and group names are encrypted using [Rust Cocoon](https://crates.io/crates/cocoon))

 Super excited for these ^